 We are a supportive Company where everyone works together to make art that changes the world.
 Join us!

 With our active production schedule, we’d love for you to attend a performance during your visit, or sit in on a rehearsal or class.
 Please don’t hesitate to reach out to let us know that you’d like to come!
 Click here to schedule a visit with our department.

 Auditions are not required to get into our program, but allow us to offer scholarships and get to know you better.
 At this time, auditions are scheduled as needed and we do accept video submissions.
 Please click below for more information.

 For more information on scheduling a visit, auditioning, or getting connected with one of our faculty mentors, please click here.

 Learn by doing in our an active and challenging productions program

 Collaborate and work with renowned guest artists on new work

 Our students receive experiential learning opportunities daily by being part of our theatre ensemble and working multiple production jobs throughout their undergraduate career.
-In addition, thanks to the Mikulay Family Fellowship, we bring in guest artists and artists in residence and host multiple workshops each year to give our students the opportunity to learn from and create with top industry professionals.
+In addition, thanks to the Mikulay Family Fellowship, we bring in guest artists and host multiple workshops each year to give our students the opportunity to learn from and create with top industry professionals.

 John Cariani – Almost, Maine, cul-de-sac, Last Gas, and Love/Sick (world premiere at HPU) playwright and Tony Nominated Actor (Fiddler On The Roof)